uvarc/rc-learning/content/notes/slurm-from-cli/section2.md

 /home/mst3k/shakespeare
 ```

-**Exercise 2**
+**Exercise 3**

 Use FastX or Open OnDemand or the command line to create a new folder under your scratch directory.
 Practice changing into and out of it.
+Move hello.slurm and hello.py into the newly created folder.

-Use FastX and Caja to navigate to your `/scratch` directory.
-To get there, click `Go` in the Caja menu.
+Use FastX and Caja to navigate to your /scratch directory.
+To get there, click Go in the Caja menu.
 A textbox will open.
-Be sure that "search for files" is unchecked.
-Erase whatever is in the textbox and type `/scratch/mst3k` (substituting your own user ID).
+Be sure that “search for files” is unchecked.
+Erase whatever is in the textbox and type /scratch/mst3k (substituting your own user ID).
 Still in FastX, open a terminal (the black box, or in the System Tools menu) and navigate to your new scratch folder.